The information about our graduate admissions process provided below is organized into eight sections as follows:

 Prospective graduate students who have been notified that they have been admitted to the program are strongly encouraged at that point to make a campus visit.
 We want all of the students whom we admit to visit our campus before they accept our offer of admission.
 If you are not married, then deciding where to go to graduate school for the next six or seven years is probably the biggest decision you will have made up until this point in your life: It is a decision that will shape many aspects of your life to come.
 We want you to make it carefully and deliberately and with as much information as possible about precisely what you will be getting into, if you decide to become a member of our philosophical community.

 If you are admitted to the PhD program, then we will contact you, possibly as soon as early February, to inform you of our offer of admission to you.
 The ideal length of a campus visit is four or five days.
 These will be very busy days.
 We will schedule individual appointments for you with somewhere around ten members of our faculty.
 We will arrange a number of activities for you together with some of our current graduate students.
 Finally, we will encourage you to attend some seminars and workshops.
 We will pay for your transportation to Chicago, have you picked up and driven to the airport in Chicago,and arrange for you to stay with one of our graduate students.
-If you are coming from abroad, we will pay the whole cost of your trans-Atlantic or trans-Pacific flight, as long as you buy your ticket well in advance of the dates arranged for your campus visit, in order to keep the cost of your airfare within reason.
+If you are coming from abroad, we will heavily subsidize the cost of your trans-Atlantic or trans-Pacific flight, as long as you buy your ticket well in advance of the dates arranged for your campus visit, in order to keep the cost of your airfare within reason.